michaelklishin/pantomime/README.md

 ## Development

 Pantomime uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
-Make sure you have it installed and then run tests against Clojure 1.3.0 using
+Make sure you have it installed and then run tests against Clojure 1.3.0 and 1.4.0[-beta4] using

-    lein2 with-profile dev test
+    lein2 with-profile dev:1.4 test

 Then create a branch and make your changes on it.
 Once you are done with your changes and all tests pass, submit a pull request on Github.